-This beef parmesan recipe is just a way to mix things up a little bit.
+This Beef Parmesan with Garlic Parmesan Pasta recipe is just a way to mix things up a little bit.
 It uses up that prepared spaghetti sauce you have in your pantry but is a little bit fancier and is even company-worthy.
 It does take just a little bit more time than cooking pasta and stirring in some sauce but the reward is worth it!

 A little bit of breading gives the beef tons of flavor so dip it in a little Italian salad dressing and breadcrumb mixture and you’re set.
 When you’re breading meat, if you season both the meat and the breading mixture, you’re guaranteed to have a flavorful result.
 You can even sprinkle it with just a little salt after browning it for an extra flavor punch.